partykit/partykit/apps/docs/src/content/docs/reference/partykit-ai.md

 ## Commands

-You can list all available commands by running `npx partykit ai vectorize` in your terminal.
+You can list all available commands by running `npx partykit vectorize` in your terminal.

 ```
 🎈 PartyKit